-Homologous chromosomes are made up of pairs of chromosomes of approximately the same length, centromere position, and staining pattern, for genes with the same corresponding loci.
+Homologous chromosomes are composed of pairs of chromosomes of approximately the same length, centromere position, and staining pattern for genes with the same corresponding loci.

-A homologous chromosome is inherited from the mother of the organism; the other is inherited from the father of the organism.
+A homologous chromosome is inherited from the organism’s mother; the other is inherited from the organism’s father.
 After mitosis occurs within the daughter cells, they have the correct number of genes that are a mixture of the genes of the two parents.

-In diploid (2n) organisms, the genome is made up of one set of each pair of homologous chromosomes, compared to tetraploid organisms that can have two sets of each pair of homologous chromosomes.
+In diploid (2n) organisms, the genome comprises one set of each pair of homologous chromosomes, compared to tetraploid microorganisms that can have two sets of each pair of homologous chromosomes.

 Alleles on homologous chromosomes can be different, resulting in different phenotypes of the same genes.

-This mix of maternal and paternal traits is enhanced by crossover during meiosis, where the lengths of the chromosome arms and the DNA they contain within a pair of homologous chromosomes are swapped with each other.
+This mix of maternal and paternal traits is enhanced by crossover during meiosis.
+The lengths of the chromosome arms and the DNA they contain within a pair of homologous chromosomes are swapped.

-In the early 1900s, William Bateson and Reginald Punnett were studying genetic inheritance and noted that some combinations of alleles appeared more frequently than others.
-That information and data were explored by Thomas Morgan .
+In the early 1900s, William Bateson and Reginald Punnett studied genetic inheritance and noted that some combinations of alleles appeared more frequently than others.
+That information and data were explored by Thomas Morgan.

 Using cross-trial experiments, he revealed that, for a single parent, alleles of genes close to each other along the chromosome move together.
-Using this logic, he concluded that the two genes he was studying were on homologous chromosomes.
+Using this logic, he concluded that the two genes he studied were on homologous chromosomes.